JessicaGold/Information_Extraction_project---countries_from_wikipedia/README.md

-This program extracts information from the countries table at https://en.wikipedia.org/wiki/List_of_countries_by_population_(United_Nations)
+This program extracts information from the countries table at https://en.wikipedia.org/wiki/List_of_countries_by_population_(United_Nations) The code is correct as of 13 Jul 2020, if changes were made to the wikipedia page since - changes might be needed for the extraction code as well.

 The information is then stored to a local file as an ontology.